Authentication is the process of determining whether a user is who they claim to be.

 While SAML and OpenID enabled end users (Resource Owners) to SSO for protected resources, there was still no mechanism to authorize applications to directly access users' resources without the end user's credentials.
 OAuth (2010, RFC 5849) enabled this by verifying not only the end user's authorization to access the resource but also the identity of the application making the resource request. e.g. applications using Google’s API often rely on OAuth to act on behalf of the end user.

-The protocols discussed so far are application layer protocols and the more frequently encountered.
-There are other lower layer protocols that are less frequently encountered because as end users we don’t have to deal with them directly.
+The protocols discussed so far are application layer protocols and the more frequently encountered ones.
+There are other lower-layer protocols that are less frequently encountered because as end users we don’t have to deal with them directly.

 PAP (1992, RFC 1334) is an authentication protocol used between two directly linked nodes.
 It is used only at the initial link establishment phase where the client uses a two-way handshake to establish its identity to the server.
 In the handshake, an ID and password pair is sent to the server as plain text and the server matches the ID-password pair against a local copy/hash.